EliAndrewC/l7r/ai/l7r.md

 While the Asako were unwilling to retract their hospitality, they sought out other places where their intransigent guests might be better suited.

+### Fox Lineages and Provinces

+The Fox clan has five lineages: the ruling Kitsune lineage plus four provincial lineages, each administering one of the four Fox provinces, which are named for the cardinal directions.

+- The Toke lineage administers the eastern Higashi province.
+- The Hokke lineage administers the northern Kita province.
+- The Saike lineage administers the western Nishi province.
+- The Nanke lineage administers the southern Minami province.
+- The ruling Kitsune lineage has authority over the forest itself, and always staffs the clan ministries of Rites and Revenue.

 ### The Kitsune Forest

 The third largest forest in the Empire is the Kitsune Mori ("fox forest").
 Bordering the Lion on the north, the Scorpion on the west, the Crane on the east, and the Crab on the south, this vast forest is a source of many natural resources... and just as many supernatural troubles.